7.2. Sampling Distribution for the Sample Mean

 \[\text{Var}(\bar{X}) = \frac{1}{n^2} \sum_{i=1}^n\text{Var}(X_i) = \frac{1}{n^2} \cdot n\sigma^2_X = \frac{\sigma^2_X}{n}\]

 We call the standard deviation of the sample mean the standard error.
-It is:
+It is the positive square root of the variance of \(\bar{X}\).

 \[\sigma_{\bar{X}} = \sqrt{\text{Var}(\bar{X})} = \frac{\sigma_X}{\sqrt{n}}\]